 More and more people these days seem to be watching what they eat and monitoring how much they drink.
-This is especially true for those undergoing addiction recovery, where knowledge of nutrition and healthy eating can help you overcome dependency.
-The science of nutrition relates to how nutrients in food effect various aspects of everyday life — ranging from health, growth and reproduction to coping with illness, amongst others.
+This is especially true for those undergoing addiction recovery, where knowledge of nutrition and healthy eating can help you overcome an alcohol or drug dependency.
+The science of nutrition relates to how nutrients in food affect various aspects of everyday life — ranging from health, growth and reproduction to coping with illness, amongst others.

 The fact is, if you deny yourself substantial nutrients while consuming drugs or alcohol, it can put a major strain on your body.
 You are possibly affecting its ability to function and bringing on a variety of conditions, from vitamin deficiencies and electrolyte imbalances to malnutrition.

 What and how to eat during addiction recovery

 If you wish healthy nutrition, you must eat the right foods.
 The fuel powering the body and brain; food is broken down and turned into glucose, and converted into energy when entering the bloodstream.

 The human body needs different types of foods to survive, from healthy fats and protein to carbohydrates for energy.
 You cannot overstate the importance of nutrition and a balanced diet when it comes to good mental and physical health, particularly during addiction recovery.
 Unfortunately, if you are living with a dependency on drugs or alcohol, nutrition and eating properly are amongst the first to suffer.
 You can find yourself losing control of what you eat and drink at the cost of a healthy lifestyle.
 If you neglect to take the proper nutrients, it could have a potentially devastating effect on how your body functions.